 - Don't dwell on death.
 Do your very best to see the person as alive and not someone who is consumed with funeral arrangements.
 You don't have to bring up what will happen after she is gone.
 If she wants to discuss it, fine, but let her be the one to start that conversation.
 Count each of her remaining days as a blessing.

 - Listen.
 When your friend tells you that she has a terminal disease, listen to her and be as comforting as you can without giving advice.
 Chances are, she's been to the doctor and is getting some sort of professional treatment.
 When she tells you the latest news from her doctor appointments, don't feel that you always have to respond.
 Sometimes she might just need to vent.

 - Take cues from the person.
 If you are listening, you're likely to pick up on her needs.
 If she wants to discuss her condition, by all means, discuss it.
 If she wants to keep her feelings to herself, give her some space.

 - Offer assistance.
 Let your friend know that you would like to help, but don't be too open-ended with your offer of assistance.
 In other words, don't just say, "Let me know if there is anything I can do."
 Instead, offer to drive her to her chemo treatments or to babysit if she has small children.

 - Don't be sad all the time.
 Even though she may be dying, she doesn't want you to always have a sad face when she sees you.
 A warm smile can go a long way toward making her last days more pleasant.

 - Don't judge.
 When someone has a terminal disease, there is nothing you can say to change things, so don't pass judgment.

-- Don't say something stupid.
+- Don't say anything rude.
 If you have never had a terminal illness—and chances are you haven't—don't tell her that you know how she feels.
-You don't.